y3un9/y3un9/README.md

 I've got a blog host in GitHub: [SubwaySamurai](https://y3un9.github.io/subwaysamurai)

-Also, you can find my resume [here](https://github.com/y3un9/y3un9/blob/main/resume.pdf).
+By the way, you can find my resume [here](https://github.com/y3un9/y3un9/blob/main/resume.pdf).

 <!--
 **y3un9/y3un9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.